eadf/boostvoronoi.rs/README.md

 - [ ] Maybe replace the builtin ulp implementation
 - [ ] Maybe replace num::BigInt with something stack friendly
 - [ ] Add many more test cases for voronoi_robust_ftp.rs, specially for ulp
+- [ ] Remove use of vec_map::VecMap, probably only needed for circle events
 - [ ] Benchmark and optimize

 #